ba-st/Launchpad/docs/HowTo.md

 The Example allows 5 possible arguments:

 - `--fail` a flag to demonstrate what happens when the handler exits with an expected error (just exit).
-- `--raise-error` a flag to demonstrate what happens when the handler exits with an unexpected error (crate a fuel stack file).
+- `--raise-error` a flag to demonstrate what happens when the handler exits with an unexpected error (create a fuel stack file).
 - `--seed` an optional argument which is interpreted as a Number defaults to 0.
 - `--addend` mandatory argument which is interpreted as a Number.